kif-framework/Lela/README.md

 Example
 -------

-This example assumes you are already familiar with KIF-next and borrows from the example on that project.
+This example assumes you are already familiar with KIF and borrows from the example on that project.
 There are really only two things you need to do.

 1. Add the Lela header to your test case file: